SGDInstitute/apollo/content/collections/pages/mblgtacc/toolkit.md

                 content:
                   -
                     type: text
-                    text: '▢ Distribute trip info to your group or make sure they receive our emails' -
+                    text: '▢ Distribute trip info to your group and/or make sure they receive our emails' -
                 type: paragraph
                 attrs: